rrr9999/corda-ktor/README.md

 The bug is expected to be resolved in Corda 5. reference: [Intellij having trouble with code completion under Kotlin 1.2](https://stackoverflow.com/questions/69684997/intellij-having-trouble-with-code-completion-under-kotlin-1-2)

 ## Setup
-### start up with docker engine and docker-compose
+### Start up with docker engine and docker-compose
 run 3 corda nodes(include a notary) and client server of party_a
 ```
 docker-compose up